KonstantinSeurer/Strict/language.md

    // public void operator+=(Float16 other) { /* mutate data */ }
    ```

    Mutating binary operators are `MUT` by default.
-Note that calls to mutating binary operators get replaced either by `set()` or `operator=` and the corresponding non mutating binary operator if the operator has not been implemented or is inaccessible (either visibility or mutability).
+Note that calls to mutating binary operators get replaced either by `set()` or a call to the copy constructor and the corresponding non mutating binary operator if the operator has not been implemented or is inaccessible (either visibility or mutability).
 An example for this case is when a field implements a getter that returns an immutable copy or reference:

    ```c++
    public UInt64 number { public void set(UInt64 newNumber) { /* ... */ } public UInt64 get() { /* ... */ } }